Good to know: Event Cloud source

 Autopilot makes automating customer journeys as simple as drawing on a whiteboard.
 Engage at just the right time with personalized emails, in-app messages, SMS, and postcards.

 Take your company’s email analysis to the next level by adding Autopilot as a Source to Segment.
 Segment automatically collects email events like Email Delivered and Email Opened, forwards them to your destinations, and loads them into your data warehouse.

 This source is maintained by Autopilot.
 For any issues with the source, you can contact the AutopilotHQ Support team.

 - From your Segment UI’s Sources page click Add Source.

-- Search for AutopilotHQ within the Sources Catalog and confirm by clicking “Connect”.
+- Search for and select AutopilotHQ in the Sources Catalog and click Add Source to confirm.

 - Sign in to your Autopilot account and visit the Segment destination to connect.